-One thing that I’ve always wondered about is how to discuss different spending between families.
+One thing that I’ve always wondered about is how to discuss different spending habits among families.
 If I raise my son with fewer toys, fewer birthday presents, and maybe a smaller allowance than his friends, how should I handle the questions he will undoubtedly bring home about why his friends get more (or less) than he does?

-Rather than jumping into a discussion about how some people have more money and some people have less, Beacham suggests framing it in terms of choices.
+Rather than jumping into a discussion about how some people have more money and some people have less, Beacham suggested framing it in terms of choices.
 For example, if your child wants to know why their friend is going away on vacation but your family is staying home, you could tell them that you’ve decided to stay home and appreciate what’s in your town rather than traveling somewhere else.

 Remember: The choices that you’ve made with money aren’t better or worse than others’, they’re just different.